 - Demonstrate the leadership skills that are essential for influencing policy and organizational systems for improving patient outcomes.

-At end of the OHSU Nurse Anesthesia Program, the graduate will also be able to:
+Upon completion of the OHSU Nurse Anesthesia Program, the graduate will also be able to:

 - Deliver safe and culturally competent anesthesia care to patients of all ages and physical conditions.